GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Each of these have associated actions:

-+ **Astrodata Type**: checks a dataset for adherence to a classification criteria, generally by checking key-value pairs in the PHU.
++ **Astrodata Type**: checks a dataset for adherence to an AstroData type classification criteria, generally by checking key-value pairs in the PHU.
-+ **Astrodata Descriptors**: calculates a named piece of high-level metadata for a particular Astrodata Type.
++ **Astrodata Descriptors**: calculate and return a named piece of high-level metadata for a particular Astrodata Type.
 + **Primitives**: performs a named transformation on a dataset of a particular Astrodata Type.

-The "astrodata_Gemini" package contains these definitions for Gemini datasets separated into two parts of the configuration.
-The first section, in its own subdirectory in the configuration packages, is ADCONFIG_Gemini, which defines types, descriptor functions, and other AstroData-related features.
-The second section, in its own subdirectory in the configuration package, is RECIPES_Gemini, which defines configurations and implementations needed by the Recipe System, such as recipes and primitives.
+The "astrodata_Gemini" package contains these definitions for Gemini datasets separated into two parts of the configuration, one for the basic AstroData related configuration information, and another for Recipe System configuration.
+The first section, in its own subdirectory in the configuration package directory, in Gemini's case is ADCONFIG_Gemini, which defines types, descriptor functions, and other AstroData-related features.
+The second section, in a sibling subdirectory in the configuration package, in Gemini's case is RECIPES_Gemini, which defines configurations and implementations needed by the Recipe System, such as recipes and primitives.

 Astrodata Type